nft-rainbow/rainbow-doc/guides/guide.md

 Mints
 --------------------
-Before use NFT operate APIs, user should login by API-KEY
+Before use NFT operate APIs, user should login by API-KEY to authenticate application

 ### Login API-KEY
 ```sh